Anatomy of a task

 Creating a task

-- Title (required): The title of the task.
+- Title: The title of the task.

 - Design element: The game design model element the task belongs to.
 It defaults to none, unless you are in the game design model page and selecting a specific element, then it will default to that one.

-- Description: Add a complete description, links, pictures, and everything that is necessary to clarify what needs to be done in this task.
+- Description: Add a complete description, links, pictures, and everything that is necessary to clarify what needs to be done in the task.
 This field supports markdown syntax, so you can format the text as you wish.

 - Subtasks: You can easily add subtasks, a checklist of steps that need to be accomplished before completing the task.
 The subtasks work well as a reminder and also show a more detailed progress status.

 - Attachments: You can attach files to the task from your computer or Google Drive, that you can also reference from the task description.
+Additionally, you can drag and drop the files into the task creation dialog, which will upload them automatically.

 - Dependencies: Dependencies are tasks which block the current one until they are completed, as a way of visually detecting bottlenecks and making the prioritization of tasks easier.